mlcommons/ck/ck2/docs/motivation.md

 and any local directory into a globally accessible database of reusable artifacts and automation scripts with a unified interface and extensible meta descriptions.

-We believe that we can accelerate innovation by providing a common and simple language to help researchers and engineers exchange their artifacts, knowledge, experience and best practices in a more automated, reusable, portable and reproducible way.
+We believe that we can reduce the complexity of existing projects and accelerate innovation by providing a common and simple language to help researchers and engineers exchange their artifacts, knowledge, experience and best practices in a more automated, reusable, portable and reproducible way.

 It is motivated by our tedious experience reproducing [150+ ML and Systems papers](https://www.youtube.com/watch?v=7zpeIVwICa4) when our colleagues have spent many frustrating months analyzing numerous README files, specifications, technical reports, scripts, APIs and the content